Jonesy22/Perro/docs/Scrum_Report.md

 ## __Scrum record:__

+## Meeting 12/4:
+Sprint check in: Kyler and Trevor worked together to get the input modals tied into Redux.
+Trevor also helped Daniel with setting up redux data for the graph components.
+The whole team worked together on getting the sprint retrospective and Milestone 2 doucuments edited and submitted.
+Daniel is going to continue working on getting the graphs updated with the Redux information and Trevor is going to implement the ability to delete tasks.
+The team also discussed how we want to approach winter break.
+Members will be learning React and Redux through various courses and guides in order to prepare for the next term.

 ### Meeting 11/30:
 Sprint check in: Kyler implemented the modal element for creating a project and creating a task.
 The modals still need to be tied into the Redux framework so Kyler and Trevor are going to discuss possible implementations.
 Daniel was able to clean up the graph component a bit and add labels to the functions.
 Daniel and Trevor are going to work on getting the graph connected with Redux.
 Matthew has been working on the group documents (Milestone 2 and the Retrospectvie).
 Trevor has been helping with Redux questions and has also been working on the group documents.